 You will likely need a bachelor’s degree at minimum to get started.
 For certain professions, such as accounting, you may need additional certifications, but at least focus on getting your undergraduate degree.
 While it’s great if you can choose an area that you really want to work in and focus on that, such as finance, if you are unsure, your major is less important than that you actually have a degree.

 Understanding other people and good communication are both important for business success, so you may also want to take some classes that will help you in these areas, such as psychology.
 Although much of the business world speaks English, knowing a foreign language can be helpful if you want to go into international business.
-You may be worried about the cost of a degree and how you will repay loans.
+There are some people who worry about the cost of a degree, what private student loans are available to finance studies, and how they can repay these loans after they graduate.
 However, if you are taking out student loans from a private lender, you can use a student loan calculator so you know the amount when repayments begin and what to expect.

 Don’t Rush Into an MBA